wso2con/2025-BCN-choreo-tutorial-2/README.md

 4. Push the changes to Choreo
     1. Commit and push the changes to the repository
     1. Choreo will automatically detect the changes and trigger a build.
-    1. Deploy the new built to dev environment by going to `Deployments` page and clicking `Configure & Deploy` button.
+    1. Deploy the build to dev environment by going to `Deployments` page and clicking `Configure & Deploy` button.

 3. Testing locally
+    1. Run `choreo login` to login to Choreo from the CLI
+    1. Run `choreo change-org` to change to correct organization
+    1. Run `choreo connect -p expense-tracker -e Development` to connect to the development environment
+    1. Retrive the accounts component url from the CLI with `choreo describe component`
+    1. Run `curl -X GET "http://<accounts-component-url>/bills"` to test the accounts API
+    1. Lets add a new bill using following curl ``

 4. Debugging locally